Broadway Cares/Equity Fights AIDS: Bucks County Cabaret

-This yearly event is an intimate one-night only concert nestled in the heart of Bucks County.
-The event is held at Bucks County Playhouse in New Hope, PA.
+This yearly event is a one-night only concert held at Bucks County Playhouse in New Hope, Bucks County, Pennsylvania.
 It started in 2012, starring Bebe Neuwirth and Malcolm Gets.
 In 2013, Alan Cumming headlined the event which raised $165,750.
 In 2014, Linda Eder performed on and raised $131,650 for BC/EFA.
 In 2015, Lillias White was the event's headliner.

 Broadway Bears

 "Broadway Bears" was a charity auction for BC/EFA in which teddy bears representing memorable characters from plays and musicals were auctioned to the highest bidder.
 The auctions raised $2,048,427 from 1998 to 2012, when the last of the 643 bears was auctioned off.
 Each teddy bear is outfitted in an original, handmade costume by Broadway's leading costume designers and many are signed by stars who have portrayed the roles represented or the creative teams behind the productions.
 For example, these bears included Anything Goes, signed by Sutton Foster; Billy Elliot The Musical, signed by Sir Elton John and Gregory Jbara; and Follies, signed by Danny Burstein, Jan Maxwell, Bernadette Peters, Ron Raines and Stephen Sondheim.